 We’ll help you find your way around the capital!
 Here you will find lots of inspiration and tips in Berlin to help you have the best possible time in the capital.

-Of course, sightseeing is simply part of Berlin.
+Of course, sightseeing is a must in Berlin.
 This applies to tourists as well as old Berlin hands.
-Even years later, you can enjoy the city’s hotspots again and get to know them from a fresh perspective!
+Even years later, you can still enjoy the city’s hotspots and get to know them from a fresh perspective!

 Sightseeing bus: Line 100

 There are plenty of companies offering bus tours in the capital, but we have an exclusive Berlin tip for you!
-Bus route 100 of the Berliner Verkehrsbetriebe (BVG) takes you across the city with a standard ticket and covers pretty much all the important sightseeing spots.
-The buses on the route are mostly double-deckers, so with a bit of luck you can enjoy the city from a comfortable height.
-The buses start at Alexanderplatz and go to Zoo station, so you can extend your sightseeing tour to include the Memorial Church and the Zoological Garden.
+Bus route 100 of the Berliner Verkehrsbetriebe (BVG) will take you across the city with a standard ticket, covering pretty much all the important sightseeing spots.
+The buses on the line are mostly double-deckers, so with a bit of luck you can enjoy the city from a comfortable height.
+The buses start at Alexanderplatz and travel to Zoo station, so you can extend your sightseeing tour to include the Memorial Church and Zoological Garden.

 Berlin television tower

-A visit to the television tower is simply part of a tour of Berlin, even if it is generally regarded as a berlin’s most unpopular attraction applies.
+A visit to the TV Tower is an essential part of any tour of Berlin, even if it is generally regarded as Berlin’s least popular attraction.
 This is mainly due to the long queuing times resulting from the high demand.
-But it’s worth the wait: Not only do you have an excellent view of the entire city (and beyond) from the viewing platform, but the restaurant in the rotating dome also has a lot to offer.
-If you want to shorten your waiting time and secure a window seat, you could this offer be interesting for you.
+But the wait is worth it: not only do you have an excellent view of the entire city (and beyond) from the viewing platform, but the restaurant in the rotating dome also has a lot to offer.
+If you want to shorten your waiting time and secure a window seat, this offer might be of interest to you.

-No budget tip: If admission is too expensive for you, you can also enjoy views from lofty heights elsewhere – and all for free!
-The two former flak towers in Humboldthain and Volkspark Friedrichshain are particularly suitable for this purpose.
-The former in particular offers an excellent view of the city.
+No budget tip: If admission is too expensive for you, you can also benefit from views at lofty heights elsewhere; and all for free!
+The two former flak towers in Humboldthain and Volkspark Friedrichshain are particularly suitable for this.
+The former in particular gives you an excellent view over the city.

 Berlin Cathedral

-One of the city’s most impressive buildings, Berlin Cathedral, can also be found in Mitte.
-Here you can pay an entrance fee to gain access to the epic church and visit its interior.
-You also gain access to the dome of the cathedral, from where you also have a wonderful view over Berlin.
+One of the city’s most impressive buildings, the Berlin Cathedral, can also be found in Mitte.
+Here you can pay an entrance fee to enter the epic church and visit its interior.
+You can also gain access to the dome of the cathedral, from where you also have a wonderful view over Berlin.

 Brandenburg Gate

 Probably Berlin’s most famous landmark is a must-see on any sightseeing trip.
-Fortunately, you can reach the gate on foot, by rickshaw or by subway!
-Incidentally, the best photos here are taken either in the morning or late afternoon due to the incidence of light.
+Fortunately, you can reach the gate on foot as well as by rickshaw or subway!
+Incidentally, you can take the best photos here either in the morning or late afternoon because of the light.

 Holocaust memorial

 The Memorial to the Murdered Jews of Europe is located right next to the Brandenburg Gate.
 It was opened in 2005 and commemorates the Jewish victims of the Nazi regime; a museum in the center of the concrete blocks is also dedicated to the subject.
-The location itself is also steeped in history, as the so-called death strip – a border area to the former GDR – was located here at the time of the Berlin Wall.
+The site itself is also steeped in history, as the so-called death strip was located here at the time of the Berlin Wall – a border area with the former GDR.
 During the Nazi era, part of the Joseph Goebbels villa also stood on the site.

-A little memorial etiquette in passing: Photos are of course allowed; posing in front of and on the blocks, on the other hand, is rather tasteless.
+A little memorial etiquette aside: photos are of course allowed, but posing in front of and on the blocks is rather distasteful.

 Reichstag building